-Working With Confusion and Uncertainty
+Handling Confusion and Uncertainty With Grace

 Part of what makes it so hard to accept and be patient with uncertainty is that modern culture emphasizes decisiveness, speed, and purpose.
 From grade school on we are encouraged and rewarded for knowing what we want and being aggressive in pursuing it.
 Our hero-stories are about people with strong missions defying the odds and building great works.
 The pressure to be certain can be hard to shake.

 Our cultural emphasis is overbalanced toward Yang-energy.
 Yin-energy (slow, gentle, organic) is equally important but is a neglected part of our culture.

 I often will curl up in my bed as well–sometimes I pull the covers up over my head to really create a visceral sense of a holding space where I have nothing to do but be in the unknown of where I’m at.
 I will hang out there and soak in the nurturing feeling of it being OK to just be there.

 Inevitably, when I am in this space long enough, an impulse will emerge.
 I’ll have an idea or a feeling about what my next step is.

 We are one small spark in a giant Cosmos of interconnected beauty and artistry.
 To gain true clarity is to see your place in this giant dance–and that kind of clarity comes from watching and listening to the subtle movement of energy within you and around you.
 It comes from giving up control and seeking to align yourself with the natural harmony of the Universe.
 It’s a very gradual process and won’t give you instant clarity.